BellSeat/CSS533HW1/README.md

 On Android, enabling the on-screen keyboard causes an OnApplicationFocus event with the value false.
 However, if you press "Home" at the moment the keyboard is enabled, the OnApplicationFocus event is not called and OnApplicationPause is called instead.

-In this case, our user data will be store in Unity allocated memory and restore when application awake.
-In case avoid to missing data in local when application paused, we will upload data to could when the application run in background.
+In this case, our user data will be stored in Unity allocated memory and restored when the application awakes.
+In case avoid missing data locally when the application pauses, we will upload data to could when the application runs in the background.

+### remain work

+- Better account system
+- More mini Game
+- Map server and GPS